Whistleblower sues Viacom, alleges Ninja Turtles tax fraud plan

 “Ms. Williams was actually fired in retaliation for her internal whistleblowing of an unlawful tax avoidance scheme that would have saved Viacom millions, and that Ms. Williams reasonably believed was fraudulent,” the complaint said.

-In a statement, Viacom said Williams was fired for “fraudulently claiming company benefits to which she was not entitled.
-Her legal claims are completely without merit, and we will vigorously defend against these claims in court.”

-The New York-based company’s brands include Comedy Central, MTV, Nickelodeon, Paramount Pictures and VH1, among others.

-Williams sued under the federal Sarbanes-Oxley and Dodd-Frank laws.
-She is seeking reinstatement and back pay, as well as additional pay if she is not reinstated.
+Williams sued under the federal Sarbanes-Oxley and Dodd-Frank laws, and is seeking reinstatement and back pay, as well as additional pay if she is not reinstated.

 The plaintiff “experienced hostility when she opposed this proposed tax dodge, and was subjected to a transparently trumped up reason for her firing,” her lawyer Jason Rozger said in an interview.
 “That suggests the real reason she was fired was in retaliation for opposing something harmful to taxpayers and the company.”